gosuri/dotfiles/README.md

 ### vim (~>v8.0) with lua

-Using brew for macos: `brew install vim --with-lua`
+Using brew for macos: `brew install vim`

 ### Dien